Giostra del Saracino: A joust originated in the Crusades

 The Saracen Joust is a historical event which has very old origins: if it did not already take place in 1200, as some assert (documents of that period show how the Aretines were found of jousts and tournaments), it was certainly carried out in 1400.
 The most ancient document we know, however, is dated 6th August 1535.
 It is a majority resolution of the Priors (26 black stones v.
 3 white stones) stating that the Joust against the Saracen should take place on Sundays with a prize of one arm (0,3364 sq. meters) of purple satin.

 There is no doubt that the joust was originated in the Crusades and in the raids of the Saracens, which reached as far as Arezzo.
 The Saracen Joust ("Giostra ad burattum") is an ancient game of the chivalry age, but dates further back to the Middle Ages.
 It was born as an exercise for military training and is reminiscent of the age-long struggle of the western Christianity to face the advance of the Muslims.
 This tournament was regularly held in Arezzo between the 16th century and the end of the 17th century, when memorable jousts in baroque style were organized.
-The game went on for the whole Modern Age, having an important social
+The game went on for the whole Modern Age, having an important social recognition.

 The joust was indeed a great public event during the visit of important authorities (sovereigns, princes, etc.), or it was used to make certain civil feasts more solemn (e.g. carnivals and weddings).
 The Joust - which became a typical tradition of Arezzo at the beginning of the 17th century - declined progressively during the 18th century and eventually disappeared, at least in its "noble" version.
 After a brief popular revival between the 18th and 19th century, the joust was interrupted after 1810 to reappear only in 1904 in the wake of the Middle Ages reappraisal operated by Romanticism.
 Finally, the Joust was definitely restored in 1931 as a form of historical re-enactment set in the 14th century, and quickly acquired a competitive character.
-The competition takes place every year in Arezzo on the last but one Saturday of June, by night (the so-called San Donato Joust, dedicated to the patron saint of the town) and on the first Sunday of September, in the afternoon (the September Joust).
+The competition takes place every year in Arezzo on the third or forth Saturday of June, by night (the so-called San Donato Joust, dedicated to the patron saint of the town) and on the first Sunday of September, in the afternoon (the September Joust).

 The oldest regulations we know of, date from 1677: the rules in this valuable document are partly different from the modern one (in particular at that time all the armed knights who appeared in the square with their supporters could join the joust).